AceKingCapital/444/README.md

 # Recommendations

-The only major recommendation I have for Neo is to partner up with a service/institution that allows them to facilitate ATM access for its customers.
-Customers are unable to deposit and withdraw cash using their Neo cards and accounts at the moment which equates to them needing 2 seperate financial institutions in order to be able to manage their finances.
+The major recommendation I have for Neo is to partner up with a service/institution that allows them to facilitate ATM access for its customers.
+Customers are unable to deposit and withdraw cash using their Neo cards and accounts at the moment which equates to them needing 2 seperate financial institutions in order to be able to manage their personal finances.

 Neo needs to work towards becoming **THE ONLY CHOICE** for Canadian customers.
-Enabling cash deposit and withdrawal features for clients by facilitating ATM access for its clients will elimiate the need for the customers to have accounts with 2 seprate financial institutions.
-This will most definitely help Neo acquire a larger market share.
+Enabling cash deposit and withdrawal features for clients by facilitating ATM access for its clients will eliminate the need for the customers to have accounts with 2 seperate financial institutions.
+This will most definitely help Neo acquire a larger market share and also grow as a brand.

+*What if the future of banking wasn’t a bank?*